Technique Guide: Farinata (Chick Pea Flatbread)

 ·

 (Note: this post was originally published on December 15, 2019.
-The date above reflects migration to the new platform.)
+It has since been updated with a few tweaks.)

-Imagine a magical world in which pizza crust contained one ingredient, took no time, and was loaded with protein.
+Imagine a world in which pizza crust contained one ingredient, took no time, and was loaded with protein.
 Oh wait, that world has existed for centuries!
-I want to introduce you to Farinata, an Italian chick pea flatbread that will change your pizza game forever.
+I want to introduce you to Farinata, a Mediterranean / Middle Eastern chickpea flour flatbread that will change your pizza game forever.

 Farinata actually goes by numerous names depending on the region.
-According to Wikipedia, there are several names for this dish throughout Italy, plus additional names in France and northern Africa.
-It takes different identities throughout the Mediterranean region, and is often referred to as Socca, but I'm sticking with more of an Italian interpretation because of my Italian roots.
+There are several names for this dish throughout Italy, plus additional names in France and northern Africa.
+In parts of the Mediterranean region it's referred to as Socca, but I'm sticking with an Italian name because of my Italian roots.

-The magic of Farinata lies in its simplicity.
-It's a crust made from a batter of chick pea flour, water, and salt.
+The magic of Farinata (a.k.a.
+Socca) lies in its simplicity.
+It's a crust made from a batter of chickpea flour, water, and salt.
 That's it.
-It's straightforward, absolutely delicious, and such a fun blank canvas for all of your topping aspirations.
+It's straightforward, absolutely delicious, high in protein, and easy to make.
+It can be served by itself as a chickpea flour pancake to accompany a meal, or (less traditionally) as a pizza crust with toppings.

-I think Farinata is particularly relevant right now because there's so much interest in pizza crust alternatives.
-This is just my personal opinion, but many of those alternatives contain a bunch of other ingredients (some of them pretty weird) to bind them together.
-I love cauliflower, but does it really want to be a pizza crust??
-I'm not convinced.
+I think Farinata is particularly relevant right now because there's so much interest in alternative pizza crusts.
+This is just my personal opinion, but many of those alternatives contain a bunch of other ingredients that I don't want in my pizza crust; some are loaded with starches and gums, while others have tons of cheese to make them stick together.

 • 1 c water